 The price of our common shares, and the consolidated financial results and exploration, development and other activities of the Company, may in the future be significantly and adversely affected by declines in the prices of gold and other metals or minerals.
 The Company's business is directly impacted on the prices of gold, silver, copper, and other metals being adequate to continue to develop and explore the properties in which it has an interest.
 For example, the price of gold has been increasing for more than four years.
-The following table highlights the average price of gold in each of the last four calendar years:
+The following table highlights the average price of gold for the six months ended June 30, 2010 and for each of the last four calendar years: